Huqoq: Mosaic iconography

 The mosaic includes of the Biblical hero Samson.
-The figure of Samson appears twice: carrying the gates of Gaza, and tying burning torches to the tails of foxes.
+The figure of Samson appears twice: carrying the gates of Gaza, tying burning torches to the tails of foxes.
 Samson and the foxes is an episode from the Book of Judges.
 During a battle with the Philistines, Samson catches 300 wild foxes, ties burning torches to their tails and sets them loose to set fire to Philistine grain fields.